MEET THE WORKSHOP TEAM

 Victor Minke Huls is a cellist, conductor, countertenor and pianist who comes from a Floridian family of musicians.
 (Victor is the son of Linda Minke and Max Huls.)
 With dual-Masters degrees in cello and conducting from the University of Michigan, Victor recently completed his Doctorate of Musical Arts in Orchestral Conducting at Northwestern University in Evanston, Illinois under the tutelage of his namesake Victor Yampolsky.
 His two-year cello fellowship with The New World Symphony in Miami wraps up this year as he heads to assumes the role of Associate Principal Cellist with The Florida Orchestra in St Petersburg/Tampa.
 Huls has played cello and conducted in masterclasses with his former teachers Richard Aaron, Ken Kiesler, Benjamin Zander, as well as Sir Simon Rattle, Melissa Krout, Hans Jorgen-Jensen, Antonio Menesis, Alisa Weilerstein, Steven Doane, and Robert deMaine.
 Victor brings those experiences to his own masterclass teaching.
 The room lights up when Victor is in it.

 A pioneer in public radio in Jacksonville, Florida, Landon Walker also played jazz bass (and tuba) in ensembles large and small, from jazz to opera.
 Since his brother Scott introduced him to Irish music, Landon has taught bass, tin whistle, accordion, improvisation, origami and banjo at our workshops.
-He and his wife, Linda Minke, are founding members of Celtic Ring, a performing group in northeast Florida.
+He is a founding member of Celtic Ring, a performing group in northeast Florida.

 A kind and patient teacher, Jennie Walker Brunner brightens up any room with her infectious dancing style of playing all kinds of fiddle tunes, including several of her own.
-Jennie is the Strings Director at the Asheville Waldorf School, teaching 3rd-7th graders violin and cello, and also enjoys teaching her eight private Suzuki students weekly.
 Ms. Brunner holds a Music Education degree, three levels of Suzuki teacher-training, experience with Lifeways and Waldorf Education, and is also director of an Asheville fiddle group called the Haw Creek Sweet Hots, in which her two beautiful and talented children are members.
 Jennie is excited to share her love and passion for music with all ages and stages!